Abercarn: Rail

 The town is lies between Newbridge railway station and Crosskeys railway station, with the latter slightly the closer of the two.
 Both are approximately a four-minute drive or thirty minute walk away.
 The town was formerly served by Abercarn railway station, which closed to passengers in April 1962.

 Military

 Following the formation of the Territorial Force in 1908, the Abercarn Territorial Cadet Company was formed within the wider Army Cadet Force.
 Following its formation the company was assigned to the 2nd Battalion, Monmouthshire Regiment.
-In 1912 the company was affiliated with the new formed 1st Cadet Battalion, The Monmouthshire Regiment.
+In 1912, the company was affiliated with the new formed 1st Cadet Battalion, The Monmouthshire Regiment.

 Notable people

 The surgeon Sir Clement Price Thomas (1893–1973) was born in Abercarn.
 He was famous for his 1951 operation on King George VI.

+Australian-based drag performer, compere of Les Girls, actor and comedian Stan Munro (born 1941) was brought up and educated in Abercarn.
+He migrated to Australia in 1963.